-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 AIRTABLE_TABLE_NAME = "Form Submissions"

-With all these fields submitted, it's time to deploy your Workers serverless function, and get your form communicating with it.
+With all these fields submitted, it is time to deploy your Workers serverless function and get your form communicating with it.
 First, publish your function:

 Publishing the serverless function

-✨ Built successfully, built project size is 10 KiB.
+$ wrangler publish✨ Built successfully, built project size is 10 KiB.✨ Successfully published your script to https://workers-airtable-form.cloudflare.workers.dev

-You'll notice that your function is deployed to a unique URL—for instance,
+You will notice that your function is deployed to a unique URL — for example,

 https://workers-airtable-form.cloudflare.workers.dev.
 This represents the first part of your front-end form’s

-action attribute—the second part is the path for our form handler, which is
+action attribute — the second part is the path for your form handler, which is

 /submit.
 In your front-end UI, configure your